juliosong/blog/_posts/2020-04-03-origin-of-language-part1.md

 But coming up with solid evidence is difficult.
 As [Ray Jackendoff](https://ase.tufts.edu/cogstud/jackendoff/) writes on the [Linguistic Society of America](https://www.linguisticsociety.org/content/how-did-language-begin) website:
 >The basic difficulty with studying the evolution of language is that **the evidence is so sparse**.
 Spoken languages don't leave fossils, and fossil skulls only tell us the overall shape and size of hominid brains, not what the brains could do.

-Without hard evidence, though, the study of language origin is still a game of speculation at the end of the day---not substantially superior to what it was one and a half centuries ago, when speculations became so whimsical that the Linguistic Society of Paris (SLP) decided to ban discussions on the topic altogether.
+Without hard evidence, though, the study of language origin is still a game of speculation at the end of the day---not substantially superior to what it was one and a half centuries ago, when speculations got so whimsical that the Linguistic Society of Paris (SLP) decided to ban discussions on the topic altogether.
 >La Société n’admet aucune communication concernant, soit l’origine du langage soit la création d’une langue universelle.
 (The Society does not accept any communication concerning either the origin of language or the creation of a universal language.)<br>
 ><span style="text-align: right; display: block;"> --- ART.
 2, [Status de 1866](http://www.slp-paris.com/spip.php?article5), SLP</span>